 We're celebrating this tasty grain with a Corn-on-the-Cob cocktail.

-It's Karl Benz's birthday
+It's also Karl Benz's birthday

-Born Karl Friedrich Michael Vaillant in Karlsruhe, Germany, on this day in 1844, Karl Benz would go on to fulfil his lifetime’s dream of designing a “horseless carriage”, found Mercedes-Benz and invent an engine design still used in some high-performance vehicles today.
+Born Karl Friedrich Michael Vaillant in Karlsruhe, Germany, on this day in 1844, Karl Benz would go on to fulfil his life's dream of designing a "horseless carriage", found Mercedes-Benz and invent an engine design still used in some high-performance vehicles today.

 A child prodigy, who entered university at the age of only 15, Karl patented his first car, the three-wheeled Patent Motorwagen, in 1886: it was the world's first commercially available automobile.
 What better way to remember this car pioneer than with the RAC Cocktail, the house cocktail of Britain's Royal Automobile Club?
 It's a souped-up racer of a Perfect Martini.